George Colton (Maryland politician)

 George Colton (October 31, 1817 – May 4, 1898) was an American politician, printer and newspaperman.
-He served as member of the Maryland House of Delegates from 1868 to 1872 and 1888 to 1892.
+He served as member of the Maryland House of Delegates, representing Baltimore's 2nd district, from 1868 to 1872 and 1888 to 1892.
 Colton served as president of the Baltimore Board of Police Commissioners.
 He owned and operated both the Maryland Republican in the 1860s and the Baltimore Gazette in the 1880s.

 Early life

 George Colton was born on October 31, 1817, in Portsmouth, England to Elizabeth (née Moore) and John Colton.
 His father was a soldier of the British Army.
 In 1819, the family emigrated to the United States and settled in Leonardtown, Maryland.
 Colton lost his father at the age of thirteen and was apprenticed as a tailor though had an affinity to reading and was knowledgeable on English literature.